Geospatial Indexes and Queries¶

 MongoDB offers a number of indexes and query mechanisms to handle geospatial information.
 This section introduces MongoDB’s geospatial features.
+For complete examples of geospatial queries in MongoDB, see Geospatial Index Tutorials.

 Before storing your location data and writing queries, you must decide the type of surface to use to perform calculations.
 The type you choose affects how you store data, what type of index to build, and the syntax of your queries.